 When it comes to DUI/OVI tests in Ohio, a urine test is the least reliable of the three chemical tests that a law enforcement officer has to choose from.
 Under current law in Ohio, urine tests can be admissible in evidence in DUI/OVI cases.

 Urine tests are the least favored choice in Ohio because they do not measure the actual blood alcohol concentration in your system.
-They only measure the remnants and they are not precise.
-Controlled substances can remain in your system for extended periods of time.
+They only measure the remnants, and they are not precise.
+Controlled substances can remain in your system for extended periods.

 Marijuana, in particular, can be detected in your system for nearly a month in certain cases.

-Ohio OVI law contains prohibitions which prohibit you from driving with specific concentrations of controlled substances in your system.
+Ohio OVI law contains prohibitions that prohibit you from driving with specific concentrations of controlled substances in your system.
 These levels have no apparent relationship to impairment.
 They are simply prohibited per se.

 The multiple issues that arise when police use urine tests typically make it significantly more difficult to get a drug test into evidence.

 The prosecution has to establish that all the applicable provisions of the Ohio Department of Health regulations were followed.
 Otherwise, the test results could be ruled inadmissible at a suppression hearing.